 The contiguous allocation rule of inner and outer for SL intra-band contiguous CA refers to that for NR intra-band contiguous CA in 6.2A.2.1 in TS38.101-1.

-For SL intra-band CA of PSFCH with single RB transmission on each carrier, the required MPR are specified as follow.
+For SL intra-band CA of PSFCH with single RB transmission on each carrier, the required MPR are specified as Table 6.2E.2.1A-2.